Welcome to the Birds of North America Online!

 Subscriptions are available for as little as $5 for 30 days of full access!
 If you would like to subscribe to BNA Online, just visit the Cornell Lab of Ornithology E-Store.

-Only when male Painted Buntings reach their second fall do they achieve the dramatic combination of blue, green, and red colors that make this species one of the most spectacularly plumaged songbirds in North America.
+Only when male Painted Buntings acquire Second Basic Plumage in their second fall do they achieve the dramatic combination of blue, green, and red colors that make this species one of the most visually spectacular songbirds in North America.
 Indeed, its French name, nonpareil, means “without an equal.”
-In contrast to the male, the plumage of the female is cryptic green and yellow green.
-Males in their first year of life exhibit a femalelike plumage, and can be distinguished from females only in the hand.
+In contrast to the male, the plumage of the female is cryptic green and yellow-green.
+Males in their first year of life exhibit a female-like plumage, and can be distinguished from females only through close inspection.

 Painted Buntings have two geographically disjunct breeding populations: a western population primarily in Kansas, Oklahoma, Texas, Arkansas, and Louisiana; and an eastern population limited to coastal portions of North Carolina, South Carolina, Georgia, and northern Florida.
 Western and eastern populations have different patterns of molt and migration.

-Western populations migrate to staging areas in southern Arizona, Sonora, and northern Sinaloa, Mexico, to undergo the Prebasic molt, and then continue to migrate farther south to overwinter.
-This molt-migration phenomenon is fairly common in many nonpasserines, especially waterfowl, but has been documented for only a few passerines (e.g. Bullock’s Oriole [Icterus bullockii], M. Leu and C. W. Thompson unpubl.).
-Eastern populations, in contrast, undergo the Prebasic molts on the breeding grounds before migration.
+Western populations migrate to staging areas in southern Arizona, Sonora, and northern Sinaloa, Mexico, to undergo the Prebasic Molt, and then continue to migrate farther south to overwintering areas.
+This molt-migration phenomenon is fairly common in nonpasserine species, especially waterfowl, but has been documented in up to 19 species of western passerines (Pyle et al. 2009).
+Eastern populations, by contrast, are reported to undergo Prebasic molt on the breeding grounds before migration, though study is needed on molt location relative to breeding territories.

-Another unusual feature of this species’ molt cycle is that young birds undergo 2 molts in their first fall, both resulting in plumages nearly identical to that of adult female.
-The first molt begins within a few days of fledging and replaces Juvenal body plumage with a supplemental body plumage; the second molt typically occurs a month or more later.
+Another unusual feature of this species’ molt cycle is that young birds appear to undergo two inserted molts during their first fall, each resulting in plumages similar to that of adult females.
+The first molt begins within a few days of fledging and replaces Juvenile Plumage with an Auxiliary Formative Plumage; the second molt typically occurs a month or more later and results in the Formative Plumage.

-The Breeding Bird Survey has documented a general population decline for the Painted Bunting since 1965; this is a major reason that this species is listed on the Partners in Flight WatchList as a species of special concern.
-The eastern population faces loss and degradation of breeding habitat due to development of swampy thickets and woodland edges, its preferred habitat.
+In recent decades, Breeding Bird Survey results have documented significant regional declines, especially for eastern populations along the Atlantic coast—a major reason why the Painted Bunting is listed as a Species of Special Concern by Partners in Flight.
+The eastern population faces loss and degradation of breeding habitat owing to development of swampy thickets and woodland edges, its preferred habitat.
 The habitat requirements of the western population, which is also declining, are less well understood.
-Conservation concerns for the western population must also consider the molt staging area of this population as an important component in its life cycle.
+Conservation concerns for the western population must also consider molt staging areas, an important component in the annual cycle.